Approx. duration: 30 months

 Attendance: One day a week at the Rural Campus

-Entry onto the apprenticeship is subject to thorough initial assessment to clarify course suitability.
-You may be required to come into an interview and assessment.
-Entry onto the apprenticeship is subject to 4 GCSE’s including Maths & English A-C /9-4 or equivalent.
-Apprentices need to be employed for minimum of 30 hours a week, and have a contract of employment.
+Entry into the apprenticeship is subject to a thorough initial assessment to clarify course suitability.
+You may be required to come for an interview and assessment.
+Entry onto the apprenticeship is subject to 4 GCSEs including Maths & English A-C /9-4 or equivalent.
+Apprentices need to be employed for a minimum of 30 hours a week and have a contract of employment.

 End-point assessment: IMI (The Institute of the Motor Industry)